Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Introduction

-Infrared emission line ratio diagnostics have become essential for examining ionization mechanisms in dusty or obscured regions of galaxies, and have been used to disentangle photoionization due to AGN activity from that due to young stars \citep[see][]{Spinoglio_1992}.
-Diagrams based on high- to low-ionization line ratios—such as $[\ion{O}{IV}]\lambda25.9\,\rm \mu m\,/\, [\ion{Ne}{II}]\lambda12.8\,\rm \mu m$ and $[\ion{Ne}{V}]\lambda14.3\,\rm \mu m\,/\, [\ion{Ne}{II}]\lambda12.8\,\rm \mu m$— are typically used to estimate AGN activity, as they trace ionizing photons with energies beyond those produced by standard stellar populations \citep{Genzel_1998, Sturm_2002, Groves_2006}\eliza{; yet notably, $[\ion{Ne}{V}]$ emission has also been observed in galaxies lacking clear AGN signatures \citep[e.g.][]{Thuan_2005,Hatano_2023,Hatano_2024,Mingozzi_2025}}.
-Moreover, ratios involving lower ionization lines, such as $[\ion{Ne}{III}]/[\ion{Ne}{II}]$, serve as indicators of the ionizing spectrum hardness and have been used to characterize stellar populations in star-forming regions \citep{Thornley_2000, Wu_2005,PerezMontero_2024}.
-With the development of new state-of-the-art facilities, these diagnostics can now be spatially resolved, even in fainter or more embedded sources, and extended with lines like $[\ion{Ne}{VI}]$ and $[\ion{Ar}{V}]$ \citep{Richardson_2022, Feltre_2023}.
-These line ratios complement optical diagnostics by providing a dust-insensitive view of excitation conditions, revealing obscured or composite sources, and enabling a more complete interpretation of the ionization mechanisms in galaxies which could also be used to identify ionization due to CRs.
+Infrared emission-line ratio diagnostics have become essential for examining ionization mechanisms in dusty or obscured regions of galaxies, and have been used to disentangle photoionization due to AGN activity from young stars \citep[see][]{Spinoglio_1992}.
+Diagrams based on high- to low-ionization line ratios—such as $[\ion{O}{IV}]\lambda25.9\,\rm \mu m\,/\, [\ion{Ne}{II}]\lambda12.8\,\rm \mu m$ and $[\ion{Ne}{V}]\lambda14.3\,\rm \mu m\,/\, [\ion{Ne}{II}]\lambda12.8\,\rm \mu m$— are typically used to estimate AGN activity, as they trace ionizing photons with energies beyond those produced by standard stellar populations \citep{Genzel_1998, Sturm_2002, Groves_2006}.
+Yet notably, $[\ion{Ne}{V}]$ emission has also been observed in galaxies lacking clear AGN signatures \citep[e.g.][]{Thuan_2005,Hatano_2023,Hatano_2024,Mingozzi_2025}.
+Moreover, ratios such as $[\ion{Ne}{III}]/[\ion{Ne}{II}]$,involving lower ionization lines serve as indicators of the ionizing spectrum hardness and have been used to characterize stellar populations in star-forming regions \citep{Thornley_2000,PerezMontero_2024}.
+With the development of new state-of-the-art facilities, these diagnostics can now be spatially resolved, even in fainter or more embedded sources, and extended with lines such as $[\ion{Ne}{VI}]$ and $[\ion{Ar}{V}]$ \citep{Richardson_2022, Feltre_2023}.
+These line ratios complement optical diagnostics by providing a dust-insensitive view of excitation conditions, revealing obscured or composite sources, and enabling a more complete interpretation of the ionization mechanisms in galaxies that could also be used to identify ionization due to CRs.